Shoreditch Street Art Guide – London Walking Tour

 I want to also include work by French-born street artist Thierry Noir.
 His brightly painted heads are scattered around Shoreditch, but who you might already recognise in cities all around the world.

-At the time it was a controversial act but soon became a symbol of defying communism and was joined by other artists such as the late Keith Haring in showing that the wall was not built forever and could be changed.
+At the time it was a controversial act but soon became a symbol of defying communism.
+Other artists such as the late Keith Haring followed – sending a message that the wall was not built forever and could be changed.

 King John Court